Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 At around 6 hours, I checked and they had reached 160°F (71°C) so I placed them in a foil pan, added some cherry Dr Pepper to the bottom and covered the top with foil before placing them back into the smoker to finish.

-Let the pork butts cook until they reach about 205°F (96°C) being about perfect.
+Let the pork butts cook until they reach about 205°F (96°C).
 At this point they are very tender and will practically fall apart with very little effort.

 Here is one of the butts once it reached 205°F (96°C).
 As you can see the pan is full of liquid which is part cherry Dr Pepper and mostly rendered fat and juices from the meat.

-Beautiful smoke ring and it is absolutely delicious.. albeit very hot!
+Beautiful smoke ring and it is absolutely delicious.. and very hot!

 If you follow my cooking instructions and let it cook to an internal temperature of 205°F (96°C), this process will be very easy.
 After letting it rest on the counter for an hour or two, I usually pull the bone out (unless, of course, it's boneless) then start pulling the meat into large pieces and discard any fat that I find.